Do wind turbines need backup?

 It is common for opponents of wind power to state that wind

-turbines need substantial 'back up' plant on the grid for
+turbines need substantial 'backup' plant on the grid for

 periods when there is no wind.
 This is far from true, as this

-new report shows.
+report shows.
 Main factors necessitating significant

 reserve plant capacity are: (1) all forms of generation stop